zig-bitcoin/coconut/README.md

 ## Benchmarks

 This project includes performance benchmarks for each step of the BDHKE process, as well as the end-to-end flow.
-The benchmarks are implemented using Zig's built-in benchmarking functionality.

 ### Running Benchmarks Locally